DevOps-MBSE/aac-puml/README.md

     used to add hashes to the requirements.txt file for enhanced security (see additional instructions below).

+   To coincide with these changes, some changes to tox.ini and the addition of a MANIFEST.ini file were also necessary.
+    These lines were added to tox.ini:
+        isolated_build = True
+        skipsdist = True
+    A MANIFEST file with these lines was added: graft src
+        graft tests
+        include tox.ini
+        include src/puml/.aac

 TO BUILD FROM TERMINAL:
    cd python
    pip install -e .